Skip to main content

 The purpose of this program is to allow your school to:

-• Define the 3rd party applications that are able to make requests to TASS for an SSO token.
+• Define the third-party application that can make requests to TASS for an SSO token.

-• Configure some properties regarding the issuing of the SSO token for each 3rd party application (including the lifetime of the token).
+• Configure some properties regarding the issuing of the SSO token for each third-party application (including the lifetime of the token).

-• Configure the username mappings between users in TASS (or portal) and the username that the 3rd party applications use to identify the user.
+• Configure the username mappings between users in TASS (or the portal) and the usernames that third-party applications use to identify users.

 Each application only needs to be defined once.
-Once it has been defined, it will then be available for use with any of the TASS products or portals that require login credentials.
+Once defined, it will be available for use with any TASS product or portal that requires login credentials.

 To add a new application, click the 'Add SSO Application' button to display a blank 'SSO Application Details' screen.